-The public is invited to Frank’s Hill in southern Richland County on Thursday, December 21st, when the setting sun on the shortest of day of the year will be viewed from a small knoll peppered with effigy mounds in southern Richland County.
+The public is invited to Frank’s Hill in southern Richland County on Friday, December 21st, when the setting sun on the shortest of day of the year will be viewed from a small knoll peppered with effigy mounds in southern Richland County.
 The property is located on STH 193 just off STH 60 a few miles west of Muscoda and has been the site of many solstice and equinox gatherings in the past.
 Weather permitting, area residents are invited to join the festivities and remember events of the past year.
-A moment of silence will be observed for...read more
+A moment...read more

-The public is invited to Frank’s Hill in southern Richland County to observe the setting sun on the longest of day of the year.
-The summer solstice will occur at 11:54 p.m. on Tuesday, June 20th.
-The public is welcome to visit the hill on June 20th to say farewell to the last sunset of spring or on June 21st to view the first sunset of summer.
+The public is invited to Frank’s Hill in southern Richland County to observe the setting sun on the longest of day of the year, the summer solstice.
+The official start of summer will occur at 5:07 a.m. on Thursday, June 21st.
+All are welcome to join the Three Eagles Foundation on the hill to view the first sunset of summer.
 Early risers also may enjoy the glorious sunrises from the site.
-Weather permitting, the Three Eagles Foundation expects to enjoy a campfire and stargaze following the sunset on June 21st.
-Frank’s Hill...read more
+Weather permitting, the Three Eagles Foundation will provide a guided tour and campfire.
+Stargazing will follow the sunset with planets Venus and Saturn...read more